 Silent Generation (1928-1945):

-This generation was born during the Great Depression and World War II, experiencing the economic and social uncertainties of these times during their formative years.
-They are characterized by their strong work ethic, loyalty, and respect for authority, having grown up in an era that valued stability and cautious advancement.
+This generation was born during the Great Depression or World War II, experiencing the economic and social uncertainties of these times during their formative years.

 (1940-2000)